ibm-cloud-docs/openshift/acm-addon.md

 1. You must have the [Administrator platform access role and the Manager service access role](/docs/openshift?topic=openshift-iam-platform-access-roles) for the cluster in IBM Cloud Kubernetes Service.
 1. You must have a VPC cluster with at least 3 worker nodes.
 Each worker node must have a minimum of 4 CPUs and 16GB RAM.
 For high availability, make sure that your cluster has at least one worker node per zone across 3 zones.
 1. [Create a trusted profile on your cluster to use for ACM](#trust-prof).
-1. For each cluster you want to manage with ACM, you must create a secret on the hub cluster with the managed cluster's access token and server URL.
-This step can be completed before or after installation.
+1. **Optional**: If you want to import managed clusters during the ACM add-on installation process, if you plan to import managed clusters using the CLI after installation, or if you plan to update a managed cluster's connection credentials later, you must create a secret on the hub cluster for each managed cluster.
 See [Preparing secrets for ACM](#prep-secret).
+This step is not required if you only plan to import managed clusters after installation using the OpenShift web console.
 1. [Install or update the CLI](/docs/openshift?topic=openshift-cli-install).

 ## Create a trusted profile for ACM